Each Frisant has its own wink: have you found them?

-Vintage 2021 - The touch of ladybugs
+Vintage 2021 - The Touch of Ladybugs

 It is therefore quite natural that she appears on the label of this first vintage — in homage to her discreet but precious contribution.